ovidharshini/tp/docs/UserGuide.md

 PeopleSoft also allows users to export a payslip for each employee as a comma-separated values (CSV) spreadsheet.

-1. Type `export 1` in the command window.
+1. Type `export 1` in the command box.

     This command exports the payslip for the first employee (Nicole Tan) to a CSV spreadsheet.